jkitching/jkitching.github.io/content/posts/x11docker-gnome-containers/index.md

 # Simplify invocation

-To simplify the whole process of starting up a GNOME container with x11docker, I created a GitHub repository called [jkitching/x11docker-gnome](https://github.com/jkitching/x11docker-gnome).
+To simplify the whole process of starting up a GNOME container with x11docker, I created the GitHub repo [jkitching/x11docker-gnome](https://github.com/jkitching/x11docker-gnome).
 In it, you will find the following files:

 * **gnome-shell-XYZ.Dockerfile:** The Dockerfile necessary to build a container image for GNOME XYZ.
 Mostly they are identical, except for the differences mentioned in the table above.
 I went against the grain here and didn't create a separate directory for each one.
 * **[Makefile](https://github.com/jkitching/x11docker-gnome/blob/main/Makefile):** The Makefile allows building, pushing, pulling, and running of each image.
-Running in this case is just invoking `/bin/bash`---for starting with x11docker, see below.
+Running in this case is just invoking `/bin/bash`---for starting with x11docker, see `run-gnome-desktop.sh.template`.
-* **[run-gnome-shell.sh.template](https://github.com/jkitching/x11docker-gnome/blob/main/run-gnome-shell.sh.template):** Rather than relying on your shell history to store the above huge x11docker invocations, copy this shell script template and make adjustments for your specific use case.
+* **[run-gnome-desktop.sh.template](https://github.com/jkitching/x11docker-gnome/blob/main/run-gnome-desktop.sh.template):** Rather than relying on your shell history to store the above huge x11docker invocations, copy this shell script template and make adjustments for your specific use case.

 The recommended workflow is as follows: